Grief in the Workplace

 There is no timetable for when the process of grieving begins or ends.

-HFC helps local businesses and organizations by providing grief support
+Frederick Health Hospice helps local businesses and organizations by providing

 Our workplace educational sessions may include:

-- Finding healthy ways grieve and cope with loss
+- Finding healthy ways to grieve and cope with loss

-- Ways to express concern and support when a co-worker is seriously ill,
+- Ways to express concern and support when a co-worker is seriously ill or

 - How to share the journey of grief with co-workers